YingzhenLi/Dropout_BBalpha/README.md

 ## repreducing the adversarial attack example

 We also provide the adversarial attack detection codes.
-The attack implementation was adapted from the [cleverhans](http://www.cleverhans.io/) toolbox (version 1.0), and I rewrited the targeted attack to make it an iterative method.
+The attack implementation was adapted from the [cleverhans](http://www.cleverhans.io/) toolbox (version 1.0), and I rewrote the targeted attack to make it an iterative method.

 To reproduce the experiments, first train a model on mnist: